 A UX Engineer is an engineer.
 They focus on front-end developer tasks.
 They work with code: think CSS, HTML, JS, docker, vim, Chrome Dev Tools, Webpack, GitHub, and so on.

 Their job is to build design systems (the style guide, design language, and component library) in a way that fulfills the designer’s requirements and is in-line with the brand identity.

 - Discuss: The UX Designer gives the UX Engineer the wireframe, and together, they discuss how it will work practically.

 - Prototype: The UX Engineer will then develop prototypes, which the UX Designer plays around with.
-UX Engineers are closest to end-users, so this is the stage when the majority of issues can be identified and fixed.
+UX Engineers are closest to end-users, so this is the stage when you can identify and fix the majority of issues.